 Pag.
 3, column 2, before Eq.
-(9).
+(9) (now it is Eq.
+(10)).
 Instead of "for arbitrary f_phi(phi)" I would write "for arbitrary, but small, energy spread".

-Thanks for pointing this out.
-I was sloppy.
+Anwser: We have changed it to “ … for arbitrary fφ(φ) with small energy spread.”

 Pag.
 3, column 2, 4 lines after Eq.
-(9): the derivation of the phase advance as a function of gamma for small energy spread, phi(gamma), should be added.
+(9) (now it is Eq.
+(10)).: the derivation of the phase advance as a function of gamma for small energy spread, phi(gamma), should be added.

-Ok, it is just a differentiation.
-I added the derivation in the appendix.
+Answer: We have added the derivation in the appendix C.

 Pag.
 3, column 2, 4 lines before the end: a comment of the approximation of neglecting the dependence of the Twiss parameters on energy spread should be added.
 Where it exactly comes from and what are the limits of such an approximation.
 Something is clarified in Appendix A, but here a phrase would facilitate a reader.

-This is a hard question.
-Need to discuss with Xinlu and Weiming.
-I think there are two reasons of doing it: 1.
-To make the math easier to work with.
-2. Physical intuition tells us the main reason of emittance growth comes from the phase-mixing due to the energy spread, and the dependence of the Twiss parameters on energy spread should be a minor effect.
-But this is not rigorous… How should we explain this better?
+Answer: We have modified the sentence that begins with, “Note that all of …” to three sentences, “Note that in order to keep the analysis tractable we have only kept the effects of the energy spread in betatron phase advance and not on the amplitude of the betatron oscillation in the elements of the transport matrix.
+The amplitudes are functions of the local values of the Twiss parameters while the phase is an integral in s over the inverse of bm-1.
+Therefore, only the phase terms can deviate substantially between particles with small energy differences. “

 Pag.
 4, column 1, Fig. 2: is the 5% of energy spread also used for figures (c) and (d)?
 This should be written.

-Yes, the 5% of energy spread also used for figures (c) and (d).
-I added this in the paper as you suggested.
-I also added a sentence saying that the solid (dashed) black lines correspond to the same simulation result (analytical expression).
+Answer: We have changed the caption for Figure 2 accordingly.

 Pag.
 4, column 1, last line before the expression of A for a uniform plasma: "we have alpha_{mi} = 0 ..." -> "we have alpha_m = alpha_{mi} = 0, so gamma_m = gamma_{mi} = ..."

-Ok
+Answer: We have corrected it.

 Pag.
 5, column 1, Eq.
-(17): The authors should add a phrase to explain how these conditions are obtained and under which hypothesis.
+(17) (now it is Eq.
+(20)): The authors should add a phrase to explain how these conditions are obtained and under which hypothesis.

-I added a citation so I think the problem is solved.
+Answer: Eq.
+18 and the unnumbered equation above it follow from the evolution of a beam propagating in vacuum.
+We have defined z=s at the focus and z=0 at the entrance and Eq.
+18 follows from these choices.
+To make this clearer we have added a citation and modified the text from, “..at the focal plane.
+Therefore, the beam’s initial…” to “…at the focal plane.
+According to the evolution of Twiss parameters in a drift space [13], the beam’s Twiss parameters at the plasma entrance (z=0) are,”

 Pag.
 5, column 1, after Eq.
-(18): the authors should give examples on how to change the beam's focal plane and comment why it could be possible to change the focal plane but not to match the beam.
+(18) (now it is Eq.
+(21)): the authors should give examples on how to change the beam's focal plane and comment why it could be possible to change the focal plane but not to match the beam.

-The way to change the beam’s focal plane is simply moving the position of the plasma relative to the beam’s focal plane, which doesn’t need to move at all.

-‘Changing the beam’s focal plane’ is done in the frame of plasma.
-Actually we only need to change the position of the plasma.
-It’s possible to move the location of the plasma, so it is possible to ‘change the beam’s focal plane (in the frame of the plasma)’.

-The ‘matched’ Twiss parameters at the plasma entrance are completely determined by the energy of the beam, the value of the plasma density and its derivative at z=0, which has nothing to do with the beam profile (the value of beta at the beam waist).
-If the beam profile is given, there is no reason that the beam can be matched to the plasma entrance unless there is a happy coincidence.
+Answer: We have modified the introduction to this section to clarify that the beta* of the beam is assumed to remain fixed but that the plasma profile can change or the location of the focal plane can change.
+The conclusion that the emittance is always a minimum for the original focal plane therefore means there is no need to actually move the focal plane if the location of the plasma entrance does not change.

 Pag.
 5, column 2, line 11: "assumptions(adiabatic".
 There should be a space after "assumptions".

+Answer: We have fixed it.

-Sure Pag.
+Pag.
 5, column 2, lines 13, 15, 21 and 22: Figs. 4 should come after Figs. 3.